This story was originally published by Modern Farmer.

 Scott’s realization underscores a significant challenge faced by food banks and pantries across North America: Food is more than just fuel for the body.
 It carries deep significance that connects individuals to their beliefs and heritage.
 Food banks, though, are nonprofit entities and, like the rest of us, are challenged by the high cost of food.
 This often means that they buy calorie-rich inexpensive products: canned soups, tinned fish or dried pasta.
 But, these foods are not always the only foods people want.

-Feedback received by the the Ottawa Food Bank from a pilot project conducted between 2019 and 2020 indicated a desire for ethnocultural vegetables, such as okra, a traditional staple in African diets, to be available at food banks.
+Feedback received by the Ottawa Food Bank from a pilot project conducted between 2019 and 2020 indicated a desire for ethnocultural vegetables, such as okra, a traditional staple in African diets, to be available at food banks.
 Now, the food bank grows okra on its farm.

 Culturally relevant foods.